roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7249/web-management-platform/README.md

 ## Accessing the Web Management Platform

-Listed below are the options on how to access the Web Management Platform based on your preference.
-Take note of the IP Address set in each method which will be used using your preferred Web browser.
+To get started open the browser, enter the IP address of the gateway, and open the login page of the WEB Management Platform.
+Type-in root as the username and password and click login.
+You can choose in the options provided in this section to access the platform.

 ### Wi-Fi AP Mode

-By default, the LoRaWAN® Gateway will work in Wi-Fi AP Mode which means that you can find an SSID named like "**RAK7249_XXXX**" on your PC's Wi-Fi Network List.
+By default, the Gateway will work in Wi-Fi AP Mode which means that you can find an SSID named like **"RAK7249_XXXX"** on your PC's Wi-Fi Network List.
 "XXXX" is the last two bytes of the Gateway MAC address.
+To access the Web Management Platform, input the IP Address: **192.168.230.1** in your Web browser.

 :::tip Note
 :pencil: No password is required to connect via Wi-Fi.
 :::

-* Using your preferred Web browser, login the credentials provided below:
+Using your preferred Web browser, input the aforementioned IP Address and you should see the same Log-in Page shown in the following image.
+Login the credentials provided below:
-    * **Browser Address**: `192.168.230.1`
 * **Username**: root
 * **Password**: root

 <rk-img
   src="/assets/images/quick-start-guide/rak7249/2.quickstart/web-ui-home.jpg"